RadioPotin/rainfall42/bonus1/README.md

 0x0804855c  _fini
 ```

-No other functions are called by the binary.
+No user-defined functions are called by the binary.

-And the variables ?
+And what about the variables ?

 ```gdb
 gdb-peda$ info variables